cscawley/api-load-testing/README.md

 npm install
 ```

-Replace run.json with a copy of your postman collection.
+Create run.json with a copy of your postman collection or use run.sample.json to get started.

 Make sure you have at least 2GB of memory to dedicate to load testing.